 Substances that cause breathing problem are known as triggers.
 Avoidance of triggers is the No. 1 way to control allergies and asthma.
 As an example, wearing a dust mask when doing housework or yard work may cut down on your exposure to allergy triggers.
 Avoiding a furry pet, washing bed linens at least once a week, staying indoors during peak pollen times, and changing the filter on your air conditioner frequently may also help prevent serious problems if you have allergies.

 Medications are also important in treating breathing problems.
-Allergy drugs such as antihistamines and decongestants can make it easier to breathe for some people.
-These medications can be delivered orally or through inhalers.
+Allergy drugs such as antihistamines and decongestants may make it easier to breathe for some people with allergies.
+These medications can be delivered orally or through nasal sprays.

 In addition, inhaled steroids may give relief to some with chronic allergies and sinusitis.
 These drugs work to reduce inflammation in the airways.
 Allergy shots are yet another way to reduce sensitivity to allergens and may give relief to some breathing problems.

 Asthma is treated with inhaled or oral drugs that help open airways and reduce the primary inflammation in the airways.
 These asthma medications help ease or even prevent airway obstruction and excessive mucus production.
 People with asthma must control inflammation in order to keep the airways open and reduce sensitivity to asthma triggers.
 Asthma triggers may include: